Holy Eucharist

 Christ the King’s Mass schedule can be found at the bottom of this page.

-Adults seeking to receive their First Eucharist can find information on the RCIA page.
+Adults seeking to receive their First Eucharist can find information on the OCIA page.

 FAQ’s